rrthomas/sam/SAM.md

 ## Architecture

 SAM is a stack-based VM.
-Its memory is a single stack of items, each of which is a VM instruction or a stack.
+Its memory is a single stack of items, each of which is a word-sized VM instruction.
 It has no other memory.
 It has a handful of registers.

 ### Registers